530 Day Avenue

 820 Dale Avenue

-Restoration Housing’s fifth project will be 820 Dale Avenue, a circa 1899 Folk Victorian home located in the Belmont Historic District.
+Restoration Housing’s fourth affordable housing project will be 820 Dale Avenue, a circa 1899 Folk Victorian home located in the Belmont Historic District.
 This property will become Restoration Housing’s first affordable, single-family rental.
 We are currently in the pre-development phase and look forward to construction beginning in Fall 2020.